-- Growth hormones
+- growth hormones

-- Braces to improve teeth crowding
+- braces to improve teeth crowding

-- Back braces to improve spine curvature
+- back braces to improve spine curvature

 Ectodermal dysplasia treatment

-- Patients with dental defects should practice regular dental hygiene
+- practicing regular dental hygiene

-- Topical creams for patients with skin symptoms
+- using topical creams for skin symptoms

-- Antibacterial scalp treatments
+- applying antibacterial scalp treatments

 Cervical dysplasia treatment

-If this is not an option, supportive methods such as blood transfusions and blood cell growth factors are used.
+If this is not an option, the person may have access to supportive methods such as blood transfusions and blood cell growth factors.

 The following may reduce the chance of developing some avoidable types of dysplasia: